dmxt/dmxt-blog-v4/content/blog/amazing-cli-softwares/index.md

 ---
-title: Amazing CLI softwares you must know
+title: Amazing CLI tools you must know
 date: "2022-09-29"
-description: "List of cool command line apps I frequently use.
+description: "List of cool command line tools I frequently use.
 Works on MacOS or any UNIX based system.
-There is some rare gems people absolutely need to know about."
+There is some rare gems you absolutely need to know about."
 tags: CLI, UNIX
 ---
+There are some apps you may already know about, and there may be some apps you don't know about.
+I plan to continuously update this article.

 Let me know what app you discovered from this article in a comment section below 😏

-# Dear Windows users,
+### Dear Windows users,

 First of all, you need one good commandline software on your system.
 Powershell or cmd is not one of them.
 Check out the following and see what you like the most: